zakirhusain-3802/Expense_Tracker/README.md

 For any issues, suggestions, or feedback regarding the Expense Tracker application, please contact zakirhussain3802@gmail.com We appreciate your valuable input and will strive to improve the application based on your feedback.

-## License

-The Expense Tracker application is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify and distribute the application in accordance with the terms specified in the license.

 **Note:** This README is a template that provides a general structure and information for your Expense Tracker application.
 Feel free to customize it based on your application's specific features and requirements.